OpenJAC/JAC.jl/README.md

 ## What is JAC?

-We here provide a first public version of *JAC*, the Jena Atomic Calculator and an open-source Julia package for doing atomic computations.
+We here provide a first public version of JAC, the Jena Atomic Calculator and an open-source Julia package for doing atomic computations.
 JAC is a (relativistic) electronic structure code for the computation of (many-electron) interaction amplitudes, properties as well as a large number of excitation and decay processes for open-shell atoms and ions across the whole periodic table.
 In the future, moreover, JAC will -- more and more -- facilitate